Estrangeling/Tic-Tac-Toe/README.md

 Instructions on how to play:

 First you need to download the entire repository (obviously), then you need to run `analyze_tic_tac_toe_states.py` once to generate the necessary data files needed for the AI players.
 Then you can just run the game anytime by running `tic-tac-toe.py`.

+I wrote every line of code entirely by myself without anyone else's help, and all artworks are created by me.
+You aren't authorized to plagiarize, you shouldn't falsely claim to be the project's author.
+You will be sued if I found out you steal the credit of my work.
+Be warned.